wp-cli/handbook/commands/plugin/install/index.md

 [\--activate]
 : If set, the plugin will be activated immediately after install.

+[\--activate-network]
+: If set, the plugin will be network activated immediately after install

 ### EXAMPLES

     # Install the latest version from wordpress.org and activate